ndegroot/notes/docs/blog/Publish your Obsidian note.md

 ```

 Replace 'docs' with the name of your local repo folder.

-Note that Obsidian still seems to find the attachments in your existing links.
+Now, if you use 'git add .' only the attachments in the root folder are added to your repo.

+_You still have to be careful to place new Obsidian attachments in the safe folder._